I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_lockasync.md

 <div class="alert"><b>Note</b>    Some flags are mutually exclusive with other flags.
 For more information, see the following Remarks section.</div>
 <div> </div>

-`GpuVirtualAddress`

-This member is reserved and should be set to zero.

-This member is available beginning with Windows 7.

 `hCookie`

 [out] A handle that represents the renamed resource.
 This handle is valid only if the <b>Discard</b> bit-field flag is set in the D3DDDI_LOCKASYNCFLAGS structure that <b>Flags</b> specifies.

-`hResource`

-[in] A handle to the resource to be locked.
+`pSurfData`

+[out] A pointer to the memory region for the resource that was locked.
+The user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockasync.md">LockAsync</a> function returns this pointer to the Microsoft Direct3D runtime.

 `Pitch`

 [out] The pitch, in bytes, of the surface that was locked.
 The user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockasync.md">LockAsync</a> function returns this pitch value to the Direct3D runtime.

-`pSurfData`

-[out] A pointer to the memory region for the resource that was locked.
-The user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockasync.md">LockAsync</a> function returns this pointer to the Microsoft Direct3D runtime.

 `SlicePitch`

 [out] The slice pitch, in bytes, of the surface that was locked.
 The user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockasync.md">LockAsync</a> function returns this slice pitch value to the Direct3D runtime.

-`SubResourceIndex`

-[in] The zero-based index into the resource that <b>hResource</b> specifies.
-This index indicates the subresource or surface to be locked.
+`GpuVirtualAddress`

+This member is reserved and should be set to zero.

+This member is available beginning with Windows 7.

 ## Remarks
 The members of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_lockasyncflags.md">D3DDDI_LOCKASYNCFLAGS</a> structure that the <b>Flags</b> member specifies must adhere to the following rules: